peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Not();

-Returns an arbitrary-precision integer with every bit flipped.
+Returns an arbitrary-precision integer with every bit flipped from this one.

 <b>Return Value:</b>

 An arbitrary-precision integer.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter <i>valueA</i>
-is null.

 <a id="Not_PeterO_Numbers_EInteger"></a>
 ### Not